Site to get information and free yourself from being spoonfed by the talking heads.

 -- Tench Coxe, in Remarks on the First Part of the Amendments to the Federal Constitution

-for concerning the people at large is that they be properly armed."
+• "The best we can hope for concerning the people at large is that they be properly armed."

 -- Alexander Hamilton, The Federalist Papers at 184-188